bmendbayar/cli-todo/README.md

 * Hierarchical Tasks: Task structs contain a vector of children, enabling infinite nesting.
 * Persistence: Auto-saves/loads to .todo/todo_list.json to prevent data loss.
-* Dual Interface: Run with -b for basic mode or default to the Ncurses windowed interface.
+* Dual Interface: Run with -b for basic mode or -i for a slightly more interactive moe or default to the Vi-like windowed interface.

 ## Roadmap

 - [X] Task inheritance
 - [X] Task priority
+- [X] Vi view
 - [ ] Due dates
 - [ ] Undo/redo
-- [ ] Copy/pase
-- [ ] Vi view
+- [ ] Copy/paste

 ## Installation